Table of Contents

 Scripts

-Different Approaches to Scripting
+Different approaches to scripting

 In Stride, there are three types of scripts, offering a different paradigm compared to Godot.
 While Godot requires you to inherit from a specific class to create a node of that type, Stride allows you to extend entities by adding scripts and then searching for specific entities to interact with.

-Extending Entities in Stride
+Extending entities in Stride

 For example, instead of inheriting from CharacterBody3D in Godot, in Stride you would attach a CharacterComponent to an entity.
 Don't forget to also attach a collision shape to make it interactable.
 In your scripts, you can then search for these components to manipulate them.

-Stride Example
+Stride example

 // Example of searching for a CharacterComponent in Stride

-public class MyScript : SyncScript
+public class MyScript : StartupScript

 {